Who knew this was the secret to boosting fertility?

-You ever been smacked in the face with the perfect solution to a nearly intractable problem?
-And when the smacking recedes, the red mark on your face is one of disappointment in yourself?
-And the handprint on that red mark has the word "duh" written in hieroglyphics?
+Have you ever been smacked in the face with the perfect solution to a difficult problem?
+When the smacking recedes, is the red mark on your face one of disappointment in yourself?
+Does the hand print on that red mark have the word "duh" written in hieroglyphics?

-Science has just goon-handed the lot of us across the kisser with this tasty little treat: male fertility can be increased by up to 26% by ejaculating daily (rather 26% of sperm damage can be decreased by b-ing an l on the nightly tip).
-Per LittleAbout.com, motility (whose lack is the bane of my man Tom Teicholz's existence) increases "slightly but significantly" with daily ejaculation.
+Science just slapped the lot of us across the kisser with this tasty little treat.
+Male fertility can increase by up to 26 percent by ejaculating daily ... rather, 26 percent of sperm damage decreases.
+According to LittleAbout.com, motility—whose lack is the bane of my man Tom Teicholz's existence—increases "slightly but significantly" with daily ejaculation.

 This whole "doing something over and over again to increase one's chances of success" sounds an awful lot like practice.
 Allen Iverson knows how I feel about practice.

 Any tales of woe—or whoa—on the male fertility front?